-- A. All public bodies must give written public notice of their regular meetings and special meetings as required by the Constitution and laws of the Cherokee Nation. - B. Legislative committees must post their meeting agenda at least ten (10) days prior to the meeting.
-Subcommittees of standing legislative committees must give notice if it is practical to do so. - C. Subcommittees, other than legislative subcommittees, of committees required to give notice under subsection (A), must make reasonable and timely efforts to give notice of their meetings. - D. Written public notice must include but need not be limited to posting a copy of the notice at the principal office of the public body holding the meeting or, if no such office exists, at the building in which the meeting is to be held. - E. All public bodies shall make efforts to notify persons or organizations, local news media, or such other news media as may request notification of the times, dates, places, and agenda of all public meetings, whether scheduled, rescheduled, or called, and the efforts made to comply with this requirement must be noted in the minutes of the meetings.
+- A. All public bodies must give written public notice of their regular meetings and special meetings as required by the Constitution and laws of the Cherokee Nation.
+Provided that agendas must be posted, in accordance with this Act, ten (10) days prior to any regular meeting of a public body or twenty-four (24) hours in case of a special meeting. - B. Legislative committees must post their meeting agenda at least ten (10) days prior to the meeting.
+Subcommittees of standing legislative committees must give notice if it is practical to do so. - C. Subcommittees, other than legislative subcommittees, of committees required to give notice under subsection (A), must make reasonable and timely efforts to give notice of their meetings. - D. Written public notice must include but need not be limited to posting a copy of the notice at the principal office of the public body holding the meeting or, if no such office exists, at the building in which the meeting is to be held. - E. Informal legislative conferences between the Principal chief and the Council of the Cherokee Nation are authorized, provided that the date, time and place of such meetings are posted at least ten (10) days in advance of such meetings.
+No formal action shall be taken at these conferences.
+Such conferences are open to the public unless closed pursuant to Section 75-1-9 108 of this Act. - F. All public bodies shall make efforts to notify persons or organizations, local news media, or such other news media as may request notification of the times, dates, places, and agenda of all public meetings, whether scheduled, rescheduled, or called, and the efforts made to comply with this requirement must be noted in the minutes of the meetings.

-Section (§ 75-1-11) 11.
-Minutes of meetings of public bodies:
+§ 75-1-11 shall be amended as follows: §75-1-11 §110.
+Minutes of meetings of public bodies

 - A. All public bodies shall keep written minutes of all of their public meetings.
-Such minutes shall include but need not be limited to: - (1) The date, time and place of the meeting. - (2) The members of the public body recorded as either present or absent. - (3) The substance of all matters proposed, discussed or decided and, at the request of any member, a record, by an individual member, of any votes taken. - (4) Any other information that any member of the public body requests be included or reflected in the minutes. - B. The minutes shall be public record and shall be available within a reasonable time after the meeting. - C. All or any part of a meeting of a public body may be recorded by any person in attendance by means of a tape recorder or any other means of sonic reproduction, except when a meeting is closed pursuant to § 75-1-9 of this chapter, provided that in so recording, there is no active interference with the conduct of the meeting.
+Such minutes shall include but need not be limited to: - (1) The date, time and place of the meeting. - (2) The members of the public body recorded as either present or absent. - (3) The substance of all matters proposed, discussed or decided and, at the request of any member, a record, by an individual member, of any votes taken. - (4) Any other information that any member of the public body requests be included or reflected in the minutes. - B. The minutes shall be public record and shall be available within a reasonable time after the meeting. - C. All or any part of a meeting of a public body may be recorded by any person in attendance by means of a tape recorder or any other means of sonic reproduction, except when a meeting is closed pursuant to § 75-1-9 108 of this chapter, provided that in so recording, there is no active interference with the conduct of the meeting.
 Provided, further, that the public body shall not be required to furnish recording facilities or equipment.

-Section (§ 75-1-12) 12.
-Injunctive relief; costs and attorney's fees:
+\S 75-1-12 shall be renumbered as $\S 111$ and read as follows: Injunctive relief; costs and attorney's fees